Developing a Trading Mindset

 "Trading can be easy, but we make it hard."

 Why isn’t making money on the stock market easy?
 Trading can be easy but we make it hard because we are human.
-It’s an emotional minefield, and trading will pull at every emotion in your body.
-One of my first trading teachers said to me that trading will find any weak emotion you have, and like a heat seeking missile, direct itself straight to your vulnerabilities with predictable results.
+One of my first trading teachers said to me that trading will find any challenging emotion you have and direct itself straight to your vulnerabilities.

 Markets are the representation of emotional animals.
-They represent the hopes, dreams and fears of all its human participants, and let’s face it, humans can be pretty stupid and unpredictable a lot of the time.
-They can be selfish, greedy and fearful, even if they don’t know it - and normally they don’t.
+They represent the hopes, dreams and fears of all its human participants.
+Let’s face it, humans can be pretty stupid and unpredictable a lot of the time.
+They can be selfish, greedy and fearful, even if they don’t know that.

-Your job as a trader is to be not too stupid, not too greedy and too paralyzed with fear - more often than not.
-Sounds easy, but its not, unless you know yourself inside out.
-It won't matter how intelligent you are, well educated or experienced you are in business, trading will chew you up and spit you out if you can’t be honest with yourself, recognize your emotions, and act accordingly.
+Your job as a trader is to be not stupid, nor greedy or paralyzed with fear.
+Sounds easy but its not.
+Unless, you know yourself inside out.
+It won't matter how intelligent you are, well educated or experienced in business, trading will chew you up and spit you out if you can’t be honest with yourself and recognize your emotions.

-We tend to trade according to our beliefs of life and ourselves, instead of trading just the market as it is.
-Recognising who you really are and and being truthful to yourself unlocks the confusion of why you keep losing or can't get ahead.
+We tend to trade according to our beliefs, instead of trading just the market as it is.
+Recognizing who you really are and and being truthful to yourself unlocks the confusion.
+The confusion about why you keep losing, or can't produce a steady upward equity curve.

-It won't matter how a good a system you have, or how strong a stock is.
-If you can't fundamentally or technically implement the methods of YOUR selected system, because of your unknown fears and desires, you will lose, nearly always by self sabotage.
+It won't matter how a good a system you have or how strong a stock is.
+If you can't fundamentally or technically implement the methods of YOUR selected system (because of yet unknown fears and desires) you will lose - nearly always because of self sabotage.

-Here is an interesting one: Statistically, home-based women traders do better then men.
-Sorry ladies, it’s not because you are more intuitive, but because you're more risk averse and security conscious, which is good for beginning traders.
+Here is an interesting statistic: home-based women traders do better then men.
+Sorry ladies, it’s not because you are more intuitive but because you are more risk averse and security conscious.
+That is a good mindset for beginning traders.

-Men have the opposite problem, they take too many risks, and too quickly, they often lose.
+Men have a different problem.
+They take too many risks and too quickly, often resulting in losses.
 Women and men need to learn from each other (surprise, surprise!).
 Men should be a little more careful and diligent and women a little more assertive and confident with their trading.

-Most trading courses sell the dream: “Learn from us, make heaps of money, live a life of ease, just trade daily and make quick money.
+Most trading courses sell the dream: “Learn from us, make lots of money, live a life of ease, just trade daily and make quick money.
 It's simple, do our course and get the knowledge”.
-That's bullshit.
+That's BS.
 Trading schools and market musketeers know what people want to hear, so they give you what you want.
 An easy fix.
-Most people spend their life getting what they want, even if it’s no good for them.
+Most people spend their life getting what they want even if it’s no good for them.

-You must keep your trading simple and not too often, and avoid creating dramas.
+You must keep your trading simple and avoid creating dramas.
 Doing risky trades is asking for dramas.
 Nations can create drama by taking risks in aggressive foreign policy.
 If you come home drunk to your partner and act unreasonably, you are taking the risk of creating a drama.
-Buy shares worth half of your entire portfolio in a volatile small company, looking for a quick buck via a daytrade, and you are also creating a drama.
+Buy shares worth half of your entire portfolio in a volatile small company looking for a quick buck via a day trade, and you are also creating a drama.

 "Some people love drama - don’t be a trader if you are one of them."

-The purpose of this website is not just to focus on trading technique.
+The purpose of this website and my training is to not just focus on trading technique.
 Naturally it will contain some of the elements of trading you need.
-But it's purpose is also to focus on you as a person, developing your mind to be aware.
-And perhaps more importantly, to teach you not to stray from your system when the markets are challenging you, perhaps after a string of losses, or a drawdown in capital, or a lost opportunity.
-These are experiences that you WILL have, and how to emotionally trade your system or method once you develop or choose it is what you need to learn.
+More importantly it's purpose is also to focus on you as a person - developing your mind to be aware.
+Lack of awareness is the reason many stray from their system when the markets are challenging, perhaps after a string of losses, a draw down in capital or a lost opportunity.
+These are experiences that you WILL have.
 Trading isn't just a numbers game, its also arguably the best self development course you will ever do.

 I am sure you have heard the market mantra of fear and greed, but what is greed?

 Greed is desire.
 The reason you are reading this website and looking for trading knowledge is that you have desire.
-A desire to make money, win, impress, feel good, feel safe, feel secure, provide, prove something to yourself or others, altruism, be it sincere or misguided.
-There are many more reasons I could list that we all share as humans that make us enter any field of endeavour.
+A desire to make money, win, impress, feel good, feel safe, feel secure, provide, prove something to yourself or others, altruism - be it sincere or misguided.
+There are many more reasons I could list that make us enter any field of endeavour.

 Before you even start on the trading adventure….why do you want to trade?

-If the answer is “to make money” then I am sorry to disappoint you but it will be very difficult for you to achieve that solitary goal.
+If the answer is just “to make money” then I am sorry to disappoint you but it could be very difficult for you to achieve that goal.

 Successful traders love the game and the personal challenge, the money is secondary.

-Good traders are well grounded “together” people, they think in a logical, sequential manner and they do not identify themselves as traders, trading is what they do but it is not who they are.
-They are not emotionally devoid but have learnt to step aside from their emotions and view them with understanding, not fear.
+Good traders are well grounded “together” people.
+They think in a logical, sequential manner and they do not identify themselves as only traders.
+Trading is what they do but it is not who they are.
+They are not emotionally devoid like robots.
+However, they have learnt to step aside from their emotions and view them with understanding not fear.

-They are a partner, father, mother, friend, footy coach, volunteer, mentor, spiritual, kind and loving person first, that is what they identify with, not being a trader.
+In their life they are a partner, father, mother, friend, footy coach, volunteer, mentor, kind and loving person.
+Those qualities are what they identify with - not just being a trader.

-Examine your motives before starting, and be very, very honest with yourself, if you don’t I will guarantee you will lose money.
+Examine your motives before starting and be very honest with yourself.

 How much money?

-What is a realistic percentage per year of your capital for a beginner to achieve in trading and what is required for you to do to achieve that?
+What is a realistic percentage per year of your capital for a beginner to achieve in trading?
+What is required for you to do to achieve that?

 Examine your experience in investing, trading, business, personal finances, budgeting etc. If you have little financial literacy then you have a big learning curve ahead of you.

-I suggest whatever your knowledge and experience that trading is very different, if you are very intelligent and experienced in other professions you may have to “unlearn” many things, if you have a modest education background you may have to work very hard to learn what you need, and I don’t mean technical things, but more learning how to think with an enquiring mind, hard work for the inexperienced.
+Whatever your knowledge and experience, trading is very different to most careers.
+If you are very intelligent and experienced in other professions you may have to “unlearn” many things.
+If you have a modest educational background you may have to work very hard to learn what you need.
+Not only the technical skills but how to think with an enquiring mind.
+It can be very hard work for the inexperienced.

 Start by reading websites like this one, read books and attend courses to gauge what is realistic and achievable for you.

-Start with a modest goal so that it can be achieved.
-I suggest your first year results should be one of not losing, if you do that you will be in the top 5% of the class, as around 95 % of traders either lose or break even. (one of my objectives is to improve those statistics through quality instruction)
+Start with a modest goal so it can be achieved.
+I suggest your first year results should be one of not losing.
+If you do that you will be in the top 5% of the class, as around 95 % of traders either lose or break even. (one of my objectives is to improve those statistics through quality instruction)

-In general, the shorter time frame you trade the harder it gets, the better and quicker you need to be, and the more stressful it is.
+In general, the shorter time frame you trade the harder it gets, the more proficient you need to be and the more stressful it is.

-Weekly will give you plenty of action to keep you more than stimulated but it also removes some of the market “noise”.
+Weekly will give you plenty of action to keep you more than stimulated.
+It also removes some of the market “noise”.

-Noise is what makes the market swing about from day to day with the daily press releases, but normally by the end of week if there is a predominant trend it usually re asserts itself therefore making analysis and keeping your emotions in check a lot easier.
+Whe the market swings about from day to day with the daily news, its called "noise".
+Normally by the end of week if there is a predominant trend - it often reasserts itself therefore making it easier to analyze and keeping emotions in check - avoiding the noise.

-Monthly is good too, and not to be under estimated like it often is, some excellent long term methods and systems work well on monthly time frames.
+Monthly timeframes are not to be underestimated.
+Some excellent long term methods and systems work well on monthly time frames.

-Most beginners are drawn to short term time frames, mistakenly believing that more quick trades means more money.
+Most beginners are drawn to short term time frames mistakenly believing that more quick trades means more money.
 Wrong.
 Normally more trades means more work, time, stress, cost, errors and experience required.
-Listen to the above tip, you won’t, but will later.
+Listen to the above advice about slower time frames and consider carefully.

 You need a method or a system to trade with.
 DO NOT trade without it.

-Think of what you do now for a living, it has a method or a system you have learnt or been taught, you do not approach it in a haphazard way, but with a sequence and plan to give a certain result.
+Think of what you do now for a living.
+It will have a method or system you have learnt or been taught.
+Your current work is not approached in a haphazard way, rather with a sequence and plan to produce a certain result.